Canadian-Wildlife-Federation/Documentation/docs/source/docs_user/docs_user_app/terms_of_use_copyright.rst

 Limitation of Liability
 ^^^^^^^^^^^^^^^^^^^^^^^
 Activities associated with the App can at times involve risk of injury, death, property damage, and other dangers associated with such activities.
-You understand that, to the fullest extent permitted by applicable law, CWF cannot and does not assume responsibility for any such personal injury, death, or property damage resulting from your use of the App.
+Without limiting the foregoing, you are responsible for your own decisions and conduct when accessing, observing, photographing, or assessing any site in connection with the App.
+You understand that, to the fullest extent permitted by applicable law, CWF is not responsible for any such personal injury, death, property damage, loss or other harm arising from or related to your field activities, access to any site, or failure to obtain necessary permissions or comply with applicable laws, permits, site rules or safety requirements, to the fullest extent permitted by applicable law.

 In no event shall CWF, any other party (whether or not involved in creating, producing, maintaining or delivering the App), and/or the officers, directors, employees, shareholders or agents of any of them, be liable for any direct, incidental or consequential damages of any kind, including, without limitation, loss of use, loss of income, loss of actual or anticipated profits, loss of business, loss of contracts, loss of goodwill or reputation, loss of anticipated savings, loss of, damage to or corruption of data, whether in an action in contract, tort (including but not limited to negligence) or otherwise, arising out of or in any way connected with the use of the App, the services, the content or the materials contained in or accessed through the App or CABD site, including without limitation any damages caused by or resulting from reliance by user on any information obtained from CWF, or that result from mistakes, omissions, interruptions, deletion of files or email, errors, defects, viruses, delays in operation or transmission or any failure of performance, whether or not resulting from acts of god, communications failure, theft, destruction or unauthorized access to CWF’s records, programs or services.
 In no event shall the aggregate liability of CWF, whether in contract, warranty, tort (including negligence, whether active, passive or imputed), product liability, strict liability or other theory, arising out of or relating to the use of the App exceed any compensation you pay, if any, to CWF for access to or use of the App.